Brianstjames/cybersecurity-portfolio/2025-07-18 DayInReview.md

 Video by CodeWithMzn What is API?
 (Application Programming Interface) Video by FlowInData "What is SOAP"

+API pg.
+6
+- mechanism allow two app components to communicate with each other using a set of definitions and protocols
+- software-to-software interfaces
+- i.e. allow diffent apps to connect and exchange information or functionality

 Simple Object Access Protocol API (SOAP)
 - uses XML format
 - extensions in form of Web Services (WS) standards